Depression & Mental Health

 Yes.
 Depression is a treatable condition.
 Psychological therapy, medication when appropriate, and supportive lifestyle changes can significantly improve symptoms.

-Reviewed by Dr. Mahendra Singh Uikey
+Reviewed by Dr. Mahendra Singh Uikey, MBBS, MD Psychiatry (AIIMS Delhi)

 Consultant Psychiatrist | AIIMS-trained